 35. Venezuela

-Of course, these are just a few of the many dishes that serve as breakfast around the world, and if we’ve forgotten any, be sure to share them in the comments below.
+Of course, these are just a few of the many dishes that serve as breakfast around the world.
+Which is your favorite breakfast?
+Be sure to share them in the comments below.